josephaverion/josephaverion.github.io/projects/electronics-shop-manager.md

 Coding this shop management system allowed me to practice my Java skills in this project, and I was able to become more familiar with the Swing framework.
 I also gained more experience in database design and SQL queries.

-My goal in improving this project is to make it feel more modern.
-Right now all the Components and the font feel too sharp compared to today’s look in GUIs where it’s more soft and round.
+I want to improve this project by making it feel more modern.
+Right now all the components and the font feel too sharp compared to today’s look in GUIs where the components are more soft and round.
 Additionally, I could learn how to create animations to make it look more pleasing to use.

 [Source Code](https://github.com/josephaverion/ElectronicsShopManager/tree/master/Electronics%20Shop%20Management%20System/src)